Azure/dataverse-to-sql/README.md

 # DataverseToSql

+> [!NOTE]
+> This solution is in maintenance mode.
+Please consider alternatives, such as [Copy Dataverse data into Azure SQL](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-pipelines?tabs=synapse-analytics)

 DataverseToSql is a tool for the incremental transfer of data between [Azure Synapse Link for Dataverse](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-synapse) and [Azure SQL Database](https://learn.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview?view=azuresql).

 - Data is transferred incrementally between the container populated by Synapse Link for Dataverse and an Azure SQL Database; this minimizes the amount of data to process while updating the target database.